Return to the Moon with Artemis

 Image Credit: NASA

-Artemis III Landing Site(s)
+Artemis Landing Site(s)

 In March 2019, Vice-President Mike Pence announced that Artemis III will land near the Moon’s South Pole to take advantage of water ice that might be hiding in permanently dark craters.
 NASA repeated this goal over subsequent months.
 Then, in September 2020, NASA administrator Jim Bridenstine suggested that the earlier Apollo landing sites could be alternative choices for Artemis landings.
 However, in August 2022, NASA announced that 13 potential landing sites, all near the Moon’s South Pole, have been chosen for the Artemis III mission.